LinkedInLearning/developing-with-nondeterministic-apis--4590000/README.md

 4. Add `OPENAI_API_KEY=` followed by your OpenAI API key to `.env`
 5. Note `.env` is not tracked by GitHub so the file will only exist in this Codespace.
 6. To run the Python example in terminal, use the `python [filename].py` command.

-## Running `mod-assistant.py`
-To run `mod-assistant.py` you must first create an Assistant and add its ID into the file.
-You can create an assistant at [platform.openai.com](https://platform.openai.com).

-For further info on OpenAI Assistants check out our dedicated course on the subject.

 [0]: # (Replace these placeholder URLs with actual course URLs)